andvea/shopify-graphql-client/README.md

 # Shopify GraphQL Client

+⚠️ This project is work in progress, there is no stable release yet

 This is a JavaScript module that allows you to invoke Shopify's GraphQL API with Node without having to worry about all the tedious stuff like retries, throttling, backoff time and more.